K3WLBUDDY/K3WLBUDDY.github.io/_posts/2018-02-07-machine-learning-101-starting-from-the-basics.markdown

 Applying the above formula the average loss ends up being $$ 3216.12 $$

-That's pretty horrible in terms of accuracy.
-We need to find a way where we can assign values to our weight $$\theta_1$$ in a way that minimizes the loss for each and every individual example from our dataset as much as possible.
+That's not exactly great in terms of accuracy.
+We need to find a way where we can assign values to our weight $$\theta_1$$ in a way that minimizes the $$ MAE $$ as much as possible.
 It'd be pretty impossible to get a Loss of $$ 0 $$ for the entire dataset so we have to aim to obtain values for weights that would keep the loss as low as possible.

 ### Method 2 - Randomly initializing values